PabloLec/sb_keycloak_saml/README.md

 #### User Creation
 User is dynamically created on the SP without prompting the user to fill a form.
 The persistent ID provided by IdP is used as the username and thus next time the user logs in, the same account is used.
 If needed, more information could be added to the IdP response and mapped to the user attributes on the SP such as email, first name, etc.
+Roles are already provided by the IdP but for the demo purpose, a role (`CUSTOMER`) is hardcoded on the SP.

 ## How to run